 Computer Laboratory Built by Satsuma High School

-These containers make for an instant setup up and secure buildings/classroom.
-Essentially these labs will be placed side by side, and once the double doors are open on each of the containers we have built the Belfate community an instant Skilled Trades School.
-This school coupled with SKY’s Sister School project can provide this community with the skilled training that they will need to thrive in a world of automation.
+These containers made for an instant setup up and secure buildings/classroom.
+Essentially these labs were placed side by side, and once the double doors are open on each of the containers we have built the Belfate community an instant Skilled Trades School.
+This school coupled with SKY’s Sister School project, can provide this community with the skilled training that they will need to thrive in a world of automation.

 The United Nations Education, Science and Cultural Organization (UNESCO) has issued statistics revealing that 69 million new teachers are needed to provide quality universal primary and secondary education by 2030, the deadline of the UN Sustainability Development Goals (SDG’s)

-The Sister School Project will provide good teachers to students around the world thus helping meet the Sustainability Development Goal set by the United Nations.
+The Sister School Project provides good teachers to students around the world thus helping meet the Sustainability Development Goal set by the United Nations.
 Sister School connections and networks will support, strengthen and supplement classrooms around the world

 COVID 19 has affected schools and students around the world driving the infusion of online virtual learning.
 In the United States we are blessed to be able to offer our students one to one devices so education can continue.
 Many countries' one to one devices are not available, but if they were, people may not have access to the internet or perhaps not have access to basic electricity.
 COVID has halted and set back education for years.
 The students at Chickasaw High School are not only taking ownership in their education but have decided to help a school in Latin America that does not have or has limited access to electricity.